 Out-of-Area Contact

 Select a relative or friend out of the immediate area to act as a contact for information about your family.
 Once contact is made, have this person relay messages to your friends and relatives outside the disaster area.
-If you have questions about this notice, please call the Ponderosa Customer Care Center at 1-800-682-1878 or 559-868-6000.
+If you have questions about this notice, please call Ponderosa at 1-559-868-6000 or toll-free within California at 1-800-682-1878.

 Communications Service Restoration After an Emergency

-In the event of a widespread telecommunications outage caused by a disaster such as severe weather, fire, flood, or earthquake, Ponderosa Telephone restores telephone service beginning with Ponderosa’s central office switch.
+In the event of a widespread telecommunications outage caused by a disaster such as severe weather, fire, flood, or earthquake, Ponderosa restores telephone service beginning with Ponderosa’s central office switch.
 Services may be limited until emergency communications can be established.
 Connections to emergency services such as 9-1-1, fire & rescue, law enforcement, medical and other related emergency services will be the next in line for restoral.
 Ponderosa will then seek to restore its equipment to provide local dial tone and access to Broadband services.
 Restoration efforts in some cases may be delayed until fire crews or power company personnel allow communications restoration work to proceed in the affected areas.

 PROTECT YOUR CONSUMER RIGHTS